 Again the explosions lasted only a few seconds, but the guards were in a near-panic now, huddled tight against the battlements and the base of the wall.
 Not a single eye turned to the southwest, to the higher ground from which the companions approached.

 Danica and Shayleigh led them up to the now-abandoned perpendicular wall without incident, light-stepped along its base away from the front wall, and peered around to the empty courtyard.
 Cadderly moved in front of the group and held his hand up to keep his friends back.
 He concentrated on the front wall and reached out to the particles of air about him, seeing their nature revealed in the notes of Deneir's song.
 Slowly and subtly, using triggering words and the energy of clerical magic, the young priest altered the composition of those particles, brought them together, thickened them.

-A heavy mist swelled up around the front wall, and around the front half of the uncompleted courtvard.
+A heavy mist swelled up around the front wall, and around the front half of the uncompleted courtyard.

-"Go," Cadderly whispered to Danica, and he motioned for the dwarves to follow, and for Shayleigh to come into position where She could view the tower.
+"Go," Cadderly whispered to Danica, and he motioned for the dwarves to follow, and for Shayleigh to come into position where she could view the tower.
 Without hesitation, the brave monk ran off, zigzagging across the rough, frozen ground.

 On impulse, Cadderly took Shayleigh's arrow from her hand.
-"Get it up on top of the tower," he instructed, casting an anyone there noticed her.
-Three archers took up their bows and started to call out, when Shayleigh's arrow smacked solidly into the shoulder of one.
-The man went down in a heap; the other two went into a frenzy, their mouths wagging wide as they tried to cry out for their companions manning the front gate.
+"Get it up on top of the tower," he instructed, casting an enchantment over it and handing it back.

-Danica was twenty yards out, halfway to the tower, before The Fallen Fortress could anticipate, never came close to being hit
+Danica was twenty yards out, halfway to the tower, before